 Floor gaps, wall gaps, and ceiling gaps are a sign that you have foundation settlement.
-When you notice these in your Pennsylvania, West Virginia or Ohio home or business, it is important to have the entire home inspected for any of the other signs that you may have foundation problems.
+When you notice these in your Pennsylvania, West Virginia, or Ohio home or business, it is important to have the entire home inspected for any of the other signs that you may have foundation problems.
 If left unattended to, the entire structure of your home will become damaged.
+Matthews Wall Anchor & Waterproofing Services can provide you with a free inspection and estimate.

 When you look around your home, see if you find any of these other signs of foundation failure: